 We may disclose your personal information to third parties:

 - if we or substantially all of our assets are bought by a third party, or we wish to enter negotiations in respect of the sale of our business or assets to a third party, Where this is the case, Personal Data held by us may be one of the transferred assets; and

 - if we are under a duty to disclose or share your Personal Data in order to comply with legal obligations or to protect the rights, property, or safety of Renault Retail Group UK Limited, our customers, suppliers or other employees.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction

 You are entitled to request details of the recipients of your Personal Data or the categories of recipients of your Personal Data.

 Transferring your data outside the European Economic Area (EEA)

-We will not transfer your Personal Data outside the EEA unless such transfer is compliant with the law.
-This means that we cannot transfer any of your Personal Data outside the EEA unless:
+We will not transfer your Personal Data outside the UK unless such transfer is compliant with the law.
+This means that we cannot transfer any of your Personal Data outside the UK unless:

 - we are otherwise permitted to do so by law (including if you explicitly consent to the proposed transfer).